 Asking for help is a sign of strength.
 The sooner we get help and support, the better it is for our mental health.
 If you are worried about self-harm, talking to someone you trust and feel comfortable with is important.
 Most often, visiting your GP will be the best first step you can take.

 There are also lots of helplines available for more help and support, which you’ll find below.

 Get help and support

-To speak to an experienced mental health nurse, you can call our helpline.
+To speak to an experienced mental health nurse, you can call our Support and Information Line.
+Call 01 249 3333 from Monday to Friday, 9am to 5pm: a call-back facility is in operation outside of these hours.
 Local phonecall costs apply.
-Call 01 249 3222 from Monday to Friday, 9am to 5pm: a call-back facility is in operation outside of these hours.
-You can also visit the Getting Help section of our website for more information about mental health issues and support.

 If you or a family member are self-harming or having suicidal thoughts, or if you've been bereaved by suicide, you can contact Pieta’s 24-hour helpline for support.
 Call 1890 130 022 or 1800 247 247.

 HSE Your Mental Health Infoline

 Freephone the Your Mental Health Infoline at any time to find supports and services near you: this is available on 1800 111 888.